Advanced Passenger Train: Cant and tilting trains

 Given the curve radii typically encountered on the WCML, this meant that even with the maximum permissible amount of cant applied, speeds couldn't be increased much above the 100 mph range without once again experiencing excessive lateral forces.
-Fortunately, the factor limiting speeds is not safety against derailing or overturning, but rather only passenger comfort.
-The solution to increasing speeds further is therefore having the train car bodies tilt as well – while this doesn't influence the forces acting at the wheel-rail level, it keeps the lateral forces experienced inside the passenger compartment at a comfortable level even at further increased speeds.
+As the initial factor limiting speeds is not safety against derailing or overturning, but rather only passenger comfort, the solution to increasing speeds further is therefore having the train car bodies tilt as well – while this doesn't influence the forces acting at the wheel-rail level, it keeps the lateral forces experienced inside the passenger compartment at a comfortable level even at further increased speeds.

 Talgo introduced the first practical design for a tilting carriage in the late 1950s.
-This consisted of a single bogie placed between the train cars with the car bodies suspended from an A-frame centred on the bogie with a pivot near the top.
+This consisted of a single bogie placed between the train cars with the car bodies suspended from an A-frame centered on the bogie with a pivot near the top.
 When the train rounded a bend, the centrifugal forces caused the car body to swing out like a pendulum, reaching the proper tilt angle naturally.
 However, this system had a distinct delay between entering the curve and the body swinging out, and then swung past this angle and then oscillated briefly until settling at the right angle.
 When traversing a series of curves, like in a switchyard, it tended to swing about alarmingly.
 Although a number of semi-experimental designs of the 1970s made use of it, like the UAC TurboTrain, the concept was not widely used.